-Almost thirty years after its entering into force, on 24 October 2018, the Swiss Federal Council published and submitted a draft partial revision of chapter 12 of the PILA to the Swiss parliament for discussion and approval.
-If approved by the Swiss parliament, the partially revised chapter 12 of the PILA is expected to enter into force after January 2021.
+Almost thirty years after its entering into force, on 11 January 2017, the Swiss Federal Council presented a draft partial revision of chapter 12 of the PILA and invited interested parties for consultation on such draft until the end of May 2017.
+The final legislative proposal will be submitted to the Swiss parliament for approval.